 One of the key advantages of owning a rental property is the ability to deduct certain expenses from your taxable income.
 These deductible rental expenses can help lower your overall tax liability and increase your cash flow.
 Here are some common deductible expenses for rental property owners:

-• Repairs and Maintenance: Any expenses incurred during repairs and maintenance of your rental property can be deducted.
+- Repairs and Maintenance: Any expenses incurred during repairs and maintenance of your rental property can be deducted.
 This includes costs for fixing plumbing issues, repairing appliances, repainting, or any other necessary repairs.
 It is important to note that improvements that increase a property’s value cannot be deducted as expenses but may be subject to depreciation.
+In this context, one specific case comes to my mind where one landlord tried to deduct a full HVAC replacement as a simple repair in a single year.
+I had to guide him to depreciate it as a capital improvement to avoid an audit flag.

-• Deductible Owner Expenses: Even when you as a real estate investor hire a property manager to take care of your rental property, there may still be expenses you can deduct to reduce taxable income.
-Continuing education expenses, such as real estate club dues and tuition can be deducted from rental property income.
+- Deductible Owner Expenses: Even when you as a real estate investor, hire a property manager to take care of your rental property, there may still be expenses you can deduct to reduce taxable income.
+Continuing education expenses, such as real estate club dues and tuition, can be deducted from rental property income.
 Rental property owners can deduct travel expenses that are primarily for business purposes, including airfare and lodging, as long as they meet specific IRS criteria.
+I also have a Norman landlord who lost over $3,000 in unclaimed deductions over five years simply because he never tracked his mileage until we organized his records.
 Rental property owners may be eligible to deduct a portion of their residence as a home office if it is used exclusively and regularly for business purposes, with options for simplified deductions based on square footage.

 Pro Tip: Keep organized records of every expense throughout the year to maximize deductions during tax season.